Backtested 2021–2024

 Elite TEs (top-3) score 40% more than the TE12.
 But the window to draft them is narrow...

-5 Draft Position Swing: 23% Championship Probability
+5 Draft Position Swing: Significant Championship Edge

 Your draft slot matters more than you think.
 Picks 1–3 have a clear advantage in...